laurirasanen/pygame-gravity_demo/readme.txt

 Small physics game demo with gravitational simulation between the planet and projectiles.
 Projectiles also affect each other.
-Resolutions other than 1280x720 break physics for unknown reason.

 requirements:
   python 3.7.1 (older versions might work, not tested)